Freight Shipping from Little Rock to Columbus

 How much does it cost to ship freight from Little Rock to Columbus?

-Full truckload (FTL) rates from Little Rock, AR to Columbus, OH currently range from $1,744-$2,149 for a standard dry van load over the 811-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Columbus, OH currently range $1,744-$2,149 (roughly $2.15-$2.67 per mile over 811 miles).
 LTL shipments typically cost $646-$1,089 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Columbus?

-Standard FTL transit from Little Rock to Columbus is approximately 15 hrs by truck over 811 miles.
+Standard FTL transit from Little Rock to Columbus is approximately 15 hrs by truck over 811 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP North Little Rock Yard to Norfolk Southern Rickenbacker Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Little Rock to Columbus freight?